ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 As part of the auto tests, we should test with edge cases for `sort-index` values.
 For example: `-Infinity`, `-2`, `-0`, `3.14`, `1e6`, `Infinity`, and `NaN`.

+## Future Work

+In the future, we should consider adding a locale configuration to the `nimble-theme-provider` element.
+The locale configured on the theme provider, could be used for locale-aware sorting.
+It could also be used in other elements, such as the `nimble-number-field`, which is why a locale configuration should not be on the `nimble-table` itself.

 ## Alternative Implementations / Designs

 ### Add additional restrictions for validation